schlunsen/maperick/README.md

 ### Todo

 - [x] Base setup
+- [x] Add netstat retrieval of open connections and their ip
+- [x] Error handling maxdb
+- [x] Add maxmind geolookup
 - [ ] Add ip's to ignore
 - [ ] Replace argh with clap
+- [ ] Make Geoip configurable
+- [ ] Add new tab with configuration options
+- [ ] Add host public_ip as different marker on map
-- [ ] Add netstat retrieval of open connections and their ip
+- [ ] Refactor alot of on_tick code into modules
+- [ ] Write simple tests
-- [ ] Add maxmind geolookup
+- [ ] Add to Brew Formulae
 - [ ] Better README
-- [x] Error handling maxdb
-- [ ] Write simple tests